TerrificChristie/My-First-Data-Analysis-Repo/100,000 UK Used Cars Report/README.md

  Data Cleaning: To make the data usable for the required analysis, the following tasks were performed:
 1. I performed the cleaning of the data by removing errors and null values.
-2. Dirty duplicates of certain data were removed from the dataset.
+2. Dirty duplicates of specific data were removed from the dataset.
 3. I replaced the year 2060 with 2006.
 4. Different variables were distributed into classes for ease of analysis.
 5. Additional columns with New Measures were created to calculate average prices and the ages of the cars, using DAX expressions.